How To Avoid Iron Deficiency On A Vegan Diet

 How-To-Avoid-Iron-Deficiency-On-A-Vegan-Diet

-Having a vegan lifestyle has several benefits.
+Having a vegan lifestyle has several health benefits.
 Mostly due to the influx of micronutrients that we can find so abundantly in plants, the other part is due to the avoidance components such as cholesterol, trans and saturated fats, found in animals.
-However though we still found them in plants, some nutrients such as iron are a little harder to fund in a vegan .
+However though we still found them in plants, some nutrients such as iron are a little harder to fund in a .
 Anemia is a common diagnosis suffered by vegans and results from an iron deficiency if they d not pay enough attention.
 Not all vegans are anemic, but it will be better to know the basics to avoid it in the future.
-Here are a few pointers to know about the vegan diet and anemia.
+Here are a few pointers to know about the vegan and anemia.

 What is anemia?